 The term "money lender" is defined in section 2 MLO as "every person whose business (whether or not he carries on any other business) is that of making loans or who advertises or announces himself or holds himself out in any way as carrying on that business".
 Certain persons and loans specified in Schedule 1 to the MLO are excluded from the definition.
-Examples of exempted loans include the following:
+Exempted loans include: